nacos-group/nacos-spring-project/README.md

 ##### 4.1.2.1.1.
 Type Conversion during YAML Parsing

-By default, this library uses `SafeConstructor` for type conversion during YAML parsing.
+By default, starting from version 1.1.2, this library uses `SafeConstructor` for type conversion during YAML parsing.
 This is done to ensure that potentially unsafe code is not executed during the parsing process. `SafeConstructor` provides a secure construction logic for mapping YAML structures to Java objects.

 **System Property Toggle**

-To maintain compatibility with older versions, we have introduced a system property toggle named `yamlAllowComplexObject`.
-When this toggle is set to `true`, the library switches to using `Constructor`, another constructor in the SnakeYAML library that supports more complex object mapping.
+To maintain compatibility with versions prior to 1.1.2, we have introduced a system property toggle named `yamlAllowComplexObject`.
+Prior to version 1.1.2, the library defaulted to using `Constructor`, another constructor in the SnakeYAML library that supports more complex object mapping.
+Starting from version 1.1.2, the default is switched to `SafeConstructor`.

 **Potential Risks**